 The ideal candidate — sorry, let me rephrase that, the “perfect candidate” is like a unicorn.
 They are extremely elusive, if not completely imaginary.
 You have heard about them in meetings with the hiring managers and read about them in your candidate persona documents but probably haven’t seen them.
 Now I am not saying they don’t exist, they probably do but they are extremely hard to spot.

 I have seen lots of friends making the mistake of passing on the best breed stallions in search of the unicorn and only realizing the folly later.
 The stallion who once starts looking for a move in their careers don’t stick around too long and you most definitely will end up losing them.
 Now you are a bit desperate.
-The position has been open for quite long and its going to reflect poorly on you and your hiring manager.
+The position has been open for quite a long and it’s going to reflect poorly on you and your hiring manager.
 So you mutually agree to lower your hiring bar and end up hiring a suboptimal candidate, let’s call that candidate “the pony”.

 Does the narrative ring a bell?
 If only I had a penny every time I went through this myself.
 This is a systemic problem that plagues so many founders and recruiters we work with.
 The fundamental problem is the one where all of us are greedy to do better without realizing what actually is better in the longer run.
 If you are going through this same cycle again and again, here are a few practices that would help.